A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Background

 \subsection{Distribution Learning}

 \textbf{The Log-Linear Model} The log-linear model has always been a fundamental tool of statistics, with its use dating as far back as the historical works of Fisher \cite{fisher1934propertiesOfLikelihood}.
-In continuous variables, focusing on exponential families of distributions may limit us to certain types distributions (Gaussians, Poissons, etc.); however, in the case of finite variables, there are no such limitations.
+In continuous variables, focusing on exponential families of distributions may limit us to certain types distributions (Gaussians, Poissons, etc.); however, in the case of finite variables, the log-linear model has no such limitations.
 Accordingly, the log-linear model has been a staple of describing any categorical distribution, being the focus of many Bayesian optimal inference frameworks as well as a central tool of statistical physics.

 In the previous decade, this method received a significant amount of attention alongside the wave of sparsity methods enabled by LASSO \cite{tibshirani1996lasso}.
 This primarily led to an abundance of graph-based approaches which perform selection over the pairs of 2-body correlators between features, such as Markov graphs with L1 regularization \cite{suIn2006markovNetWithL1reg,wainwright2006highDimGraphicalModelWithL1reg,lowd2010learningMarkovNetworkWithDecisionTrees,vanHaaren2012markovNetworkWithRandomizedFeatures}.
 This was later followed up with specific types of graphical assumptions which can further simplify the learning problem \cite{shpitser2013sparseNestedMarkovDAG,nyman2014stratifiedGraphicalModels,hojsgaard2004contextSpecificIndependenceGraphicalModels,massam2009conjugatePriorHierarchicalLogLinear}.
 These graphical models have allowed for more fine-grained control over the structure of the learned distribution compared with previous approaches, receiving the benefits of sparsity which allows for easier generalization with fewer data samples.
-However, in the same way that FS alone does not allow for the full, higher-order control of FIS, Markov graphs alone do not give the higher-order control of MIS.
+However, in the same way that FS does not allow for the full, higher-order control of FIS, graphical selection does not give the full, higher-order control of MIS.